containerum/kdc-docs/content/installation/packages/10tests.md

 Accept-Ranges: bytes
 ```

-You've just bootstrapped a production-ready Kubernetes cluster with Containerum Kubernetes Package.
+You have bootstrapped and tested a production-ready Kubernetes cluster with Containerum Kubernetes Package.
 Now you can install [Containerum platform](https://docs.containerum.com/installation/) to manage containerized applications running in Kubernetes.